 …and dozens of others!

-These internships offered by the iSchool’s Information Services Unit , which includes the Inforum, provide an opportunity for students entering the last year of their Master’s degree to experience the operations of a fast-paced, innovative, and resource-rich information centre, first-hand.
+These internships offered by the Inforum, the library at the Faculty of Information, provide an opportunity for students entering the last year of their Master’s program to experience the operations of a fast-paced, innovative, and resource-rich information centre, first-hand.

-Through full-time engagement with the iSchool’s information professional staff on a variety of interesting and progressive projects, interns gain experience and insight into the numerous career avenues available to those with a Master’s degree from the iSchool.
+Through full-time engagement with the Faculty’s information professional staff on a variety of interesting and progressive projects, interns gain experience and insight into the numerous career avenues available to those with a Master’s degree from the Faculty of Information.

 Nelson Mandela Foundation (NMF) Internship